 - Keep an eye out when people who have very different interests or levels of knowledge are talking to each other.
-E.g. if one person has never heard of EA before, and is looking freaked-out in a conversation with a hard-core AI enthusiast, you might join the conversation and ask the newcomer what they’re interested in, find out if they have questions, or steer them toward another conversation partner.
+For example, if one person has never heard of EA before, and looks freaked-out in a conversation with a hard-core AI enthusiast, you may want to intervene.
+You could join the conversation and ask the newcomer what they’re interested in, find out if they have questions, or steer them toward another conversation partner.

 How to interact with a shy person

-- Don’t push them to say anything, they may not want to, or may feel uncomfortable talking to the group.
+- Don’t push them to say anything.
+Some people may not want to or may feel uncomfortable talking to groups.

-- If someone is hanging out at the edge of a conversation and looking occasionally at the people in the conversation, ask them what their thoughts are.
-They might be trying to get into the conversation but don’t know how.
+- If someone is hanging out at the edge of a conversation, looking uncertain, ask them what their thoughts are.
+They might be trying to get into the conversation but aren’t sure how.

 How to deal with people dominating the conversation